AN ACT PROPOSING AN AMENDMENT TO ARTICLE I OF THE DELAWARE CONSTITUTION RELATING TO WORKERS' RIGHTS.

 Plain English Breakdown

-This bill proposes adding a new section to Article I of the Delaware Constitution that would give employees the right to organize and bargain collectively with their employers.
+This bill proposes adding a new section to the Delaware Constitution that gives employees the right to form groups and negotiate with employers about pay, hours, working conditions, economic welfare, and safety.

 What This Bill Does